PaulSolt/IGME-340-2018-Spring/Project 2 - App Store.md

 ## CheckPoints

-1. App Idea Statement Due: April 3rd by class
-2. App Proposal PDF Due: April 5th by class

-* Team member name(s), idea, and proposal due start of class Tuesday 4/5 (week 11) - post to mycourses dropbox.
+1. Team member name(s), idea, and proposal due start of class Tuesday 4/5 (week 11) - post to mycourses dropbox.
 15% deduction from final project 3 grade if not done.
-* Working Prototype #1 due start of class Tuesday 4/10 (week 12) - post to mycourses dropbox - install on iOS hardware and bring to class.
+2. Working Prototype #1 due start of class Tuesday 4/10 (week 12) - post to mycourses dropbox - install on iOS hardware and bring to class.
 15% of off your final project 3 grade if not done.
-* Working Prototype #2 due start of class Tuesday 4/17 (week 13) - post to mycourses dropbox - install on iOS hardware and bring to class.
+3. Working Prototype #2 due start of class Tuesday 4/17 (week 13) - post to mycourses dropbox - install on iOS hardware and bring to class.
 15% deduction from final project 3 grade if not done.
-* Final Version Due Finals Week during the scheduled final exam time (Thursday) - post to mycourses dropbox with your documentation * install on iOS hardware and bring to class.
+4. Final Version Due Finals Week during the scheduled final exam time (Thursday) - post to mycourses dropbox with your documentation * install on iOS hardware and bring to class.
 Late submissions will not be accepted.
-	* **IMPORTANT**: If you borrowed an iOS device from IGM, you must return it at the time of our final meeting - and don't forget the cable.
-		* You will get an incomplete grade until this is turned in, or resolved with the IGM department.
+	1. **IMPORTANT**: If you borrowed an iOS device from IGM, you must return it at the time of our final meeting - and don't forget the cable.
+(You will get an incomplete grade until this is turned in, or resolved with the IGM department)

 ## Resources ##